 There is much to learn regarding the state of our society-longstanding behavioral trends-local, national, and global.
 All of which are best understood through sociological perspective and historical context.

-Sociological research affords evidence-based strategies for provoking real social change broadly.
-I ethnographically attend to the socio-historical structuring of society and its inequitable/bias underpinnings, as fundamental to understanding twenty-first century conflict and the advancement of social justice.
+Sociological research affords evidence-based strategies for provoking real social change.
+I ethnographically attend to the socio-historical structuring of society and its inequitable underpinnings and effects, as fundamental for understanding twenty-first century conflict and the advancement (or lack thereof) of social justice.